Raeesa12/Driver-Safety/README.md

 ### 3. Getting Started

-To run the DriveIQ dashboard locally, follow these simple steps.
+To run the (Name) dashboard locally, follow these simple steps.

 #### Prerequisites
 * Python 3.8+